Michael Ramsey: Honours

 Ramsey received numerous honours, he was an honorary fellow of Magdalene College and Selwyn College, Cambridge, and of Merton College, Keble College, and St Cross College, Oxford.
-He was made an honourary master of the bench, Inner Temple in 1962; was a trustee of the British Museum from 1963 to 1969; and made an honourary Fellow of the British Academy in 1983.
-He held honourary degrees from Durham, Leeds, Edinburgh, Cambridge, Hull, Manchester, London, Oxford, Kent, and Keele and from a number of overseas universities.”
+He was made an honorary master of the bench, Inner Temple in 1962; was a trustee of the British Museum from 1963 to 1969; and made an honorary Fellow of the British Academy in 1983.
+He held honorary degrees from Durham, Leeds, Edinburgh, Cambridge, Hull, Manchester, London, Oxford, Kent, and Keele and from a number of overseas universities.”

 Legacy

 Dr Sam Brewitt-Taylor, a historian at Lincoln College, University of Oxford, holds that “there is much more historical and theoretical work to be done before Ramsey’s legacy can be properly ascertained.”

 Ramsey's name has been given to Ramsey House, a residence of St Chad's College, University of Durham.
 He was a Fellow and Governor of the college (resident for a period) and he regularly worshipped and presided at the college's daily Eucharist.
 A building is also named after him at Canterbury Christ Church University.
 A house at Tenison's School is named in his honour.
 He also gave his name to the former Archbishop Michael Ramsey Technology College (from September 2007 St Michael and All Angels Church of England Academy) in Farmers' Road, Camberwell, South East London.

 An annual Michael Ramsey Lecture on an appropriate theological topic is delivered at Little St Mary's, Cambridge in early November.

 Michael Ramsey Prize for theological writing launched in 2005 and awarded every three years.